-In the state of Texas, after you have been arrested for a DWI, you will be given a "Notice of Suspension."
-This is a sheet of paper which, according to §524.014 of the Texas Transportation Code, must explain the grounds for the suspension of your license; the date that the suspension will become effective and the fact that the person receiving the notice has rights to a hearing.
-It must also explain how the person receiving the notice may go about requesting the hearing, as well as how long they have to request it.
-In almost every case, this notice will be served to you at the time of the arrest.
-It will also have a double purpose in that it will serve as a temporary driving permit as the officer will likely confiscate your license.
+After you have been arrested for a DWI, you will be given a "Notice of Suspension."
+This document, according to §524.014 of the Texas Transportation Code, must explain the grounds for the suspension of your license; the date that the suspension will become effective, and the fact that the person receiving the notice has rights to a hearing.
+Recipients then have 15 days to schedule this hearing with the Texas Department of Public Safety, Driver Improvement Bureau.

-- Full name;
+- Full name

-- Date of birth;
+- Date of birth

-- Driver license number;
+- Driver license number

-- Current mailing address;
+- Current mailing address

-- Home & daytime numbers;
+- Home and daytime numbers

-- Date & county of arrest;
+- Date and county of arrest

-- Arresting agency & officer; and
+- Arresting agency and officer

-- Whether test was failed, refused or not requested.
+- Whether test was failed, refused or not requested

-You will also need to specify whether you would like to have your hearing in person or whether you would like to have it over the telephone should be including within this correspondence.
+You will also need to specify whether you would like to have your hearing in person or over the telephone.
 If this is received within 15 days of the time you received the notice, you will be notified of the date and time of your hearing.
-It is important to recognize that this is a civil hearing that is not related in any way to the proceedings of the criminal court.
-It will not deal with the question of guilt, but instead the details of the arrest itself.
+In the meantime, it is important to hold on to your notice, as it will serve as a temporary driving permit.
+If you do not reply in 15 days, you will forfeit your right to fight for your driving privileges.
 If you proceed in the ALR hearing and your license is reinstated, you will need to pay a fee of $125.